KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Going Further.md

 }
 ```

+You should inject your custom services in ``KeyboardInputViewController/viewDidLoad()``, before any other services have been resolved.
+That way, any inter-dependencies between the services will be properly resolved.
 If you want to configure KeyboardKit at a later state, make sure that the service that you replace isn't used in any other services.

 If a service that you want to replace with a custom instance is already being used by another service, you must re-create that service as well, to avoid having the old service instance still hanging around.